ashandoak/ashandoak.github.io/README.md

 ### Additional questions
 - There is a connection here with SOTL
-- Epistimeoplogical divide: Is there some future scenario where you see this helping to forge a more interdisciplinary approach to research?
+- Epistemological divide: Is there some future scenario where you see this helping to forge a more interdisciplinary approach to research?
 Do you think this is possible?

 ***
 [Back to top](#overview)